JeffGoji/My-React-Portfolio/README.md

 ## Usage:

-Use this blog however you like.
-It's a personal blog but I want anyone who looks at it to take whatever inspiration they can from it and make it their own.
+Use this portfolio code however you like.
+It's a personal portfolio but I want anyone who looks at it to take whatever inspiration they can from it and make it their own.

 ## License: